 Friend Requests from Real Life Friends

 You may get a friend request from someone you’re already friends with, or someone you appear to know in real life.
 It looks like there’s perhaps been a glitch on the site and they’ve unfriended you, but they haven’t.
 Once the request has been accepted, you’ll get a message from that person telling you you’ve won a prize and to click on a link and send money to claim it.
 In reality, fraudsters have cloned your friend’s Facebook account and are using it to pretend to be the person you know.
-Sometimes, the fake lottery messages may come from a friend’s account that has actually been hacked, in which case, report the page and let your friend know as soon as possible.
+Sometimes, the fake lottery messages may come from a friend’s account that has been hacked, in which case, report the page and let your friend know as soon as possible.

-So you’ve seen how it can be done, but here’s what actually happened to a few real-life people who were conned by these heartless scammers.
+So you’ve seen how it can be done, but here’s what happened to a few real-life people who were conned by these heartless scammers.

 Facebook Lottery Scam Victim #1